 - Measure the powdered sugar in a small bowl and set near where you'll be cooking the fudge.
 Also set the vanilla there, ready to add quickly.

 - In a 2-quart-sized saucepan, combine butter, granulated sugar, brown sugar, whipping cream and salt.

 - Heat mixture over medium heat, stirring regularly until it begins to boil.

 - Once mixture comes to a full boil, set the timer for 5 minutes and stir constantly while it boils.

-- When 5 minutes is up, remove from heat and quickly stir in powdered sugar, vanilla and pecans.
+- When the 5 minutes are up, remove from heat and quickly stir in powdered sugar, vanilla, and pecans.

 - Pour into prepared 8x8 dish and allow to cool at room temperature for 6-8 hours or longer before cutting.

 - To store fudge, keep in an air tight container on the counter.
 If you want it to last for a few weeks, wrap in plastic wrap or an airtight container in the refrigerator.